serpensalbus/MgnlDogs/docs/AdminCentral login/keycloak-sso.md

 !!! caution

-    If you are new to the most recent Keycloak distributions based on Quarkus,or if you just upgraded from a WildFly distribution, there are some things you have to consider.
+    If you are new to the most recent Keycloak distributions based on Quarkus, or if you just upgraded from a WildFly distribution, there are some things you have to consider.
 You can find more information on the [Migrating to Quarkus distribution](https://www.keycloak.org/migration/migrating-to-quarkus) pages.

 ### Most important changes in Keycloak to consider

-I am not covering changes like how to load configuration at startup time etc, just critical changes regarding the integration with Magnolia SSO.
+I am not covering changes like how to load configuration at startup time etc., just critical changes regarding the integration with Magnolia SSO.

-#### New default context path (without"/auth")
+#### New default context path (without “/auth”)

-Former URLs like the value used for *oidc.discoveryUri* will not work any longer because the "/auth" part has been removed.
+Former URLs like the value used for *oidc.discoveryUri* will not work any longer because the “/auth” part has been removed.

 Instead of